chuneappdev/brokeMealApp/README.md

-# Fridge to Fork �✨
+# Fridge 2 Plate 🍳✨

+A Flask web application that helps people discover delicious recipe ideas based on ingredients they already have in their fridge or pantry.ridge---

+Built with ❤️ for home cooks everywhere 👩‍🍳👨‍🍳 Fork �✨

 A Flask web application that helps people discover delicious recipe ideas based on ingredients they already have in their fridge or pantry.